BootBlock/PoSh-Backup/README.md

 *   `-SevenZipCpuAffinityCLI <AffinityString>`: Overrides any configured 7-Zip CPU core affinity.
 Examples: `"0,1"` or `"0x3"`.
 *   `-SevenZipIncludeListFileCLI <FilePath>` (New): Overrides any configured 7-Zip include list file with the specified file path.
 *   `-SevenZipExcludeListFileCLI <FilePath>` (New): Overrides any configured 7-Zip exclude list file with the specified file path.
+*   `-SplitVolumeSizeCLI <SizeString>` (New): Overrides archive splitting configuration (e.g., "100m", "4g").
+An empty string (`""`) passed to this CLI parameter will disable splitting if it was enabled in the config.
+This will also override SFX creation if a valid split size is provided.
 *   `-LogRetentionCountCLI <Count>` (New): Overrides all configured log retention counts (global, job, set).
 Specifies the number of log files to keep per job name pattern.
 A value of `0` means infinite retention (keep all logs).
 *   `-PauseBehaviourCLI <Always|Never|OnFailure|OnWarning|OnFailureOrWarning>`: Controls if the script pauses with a "Press any key to continue" message before exiting.
 Overrides the `PauseBeforeExit` setting in the configuration file.
 *   `-PostRunActionCli <Action>`: Overrides all configured post-run actions.